mathieu-genete/NGSgenotyp/README.md

 	   pyyaml - >= 5.4.1
 	   psutil - >= 5.9.4

-NGSgenotyp also use embeded following tools (no need to install them):
+NGSgenotyp also includes the following embedded tools (no need to install them):

 	   bowtie - 2-2.2.6
 	   CAP3